Serbroda/thymeleaf-component-dialect/README.md

 }
 ```

 The component dialect automatically searches for all `th:fragment` attributes and registers them as components.
-Optinally you can set a name with `tc:selector`.
+Optionally you can set a name with `tc:selector`.

 Usage